bitterjug/devjournal-crypto/devjournal.markdown

 A strategy for email foldes:

 - Use procmail (now under git control) to organize into folders
-- Tag the folders with their notmuch equivalent but try using the folde structure in mutt so we can move them and use imap to sunchronise
+- Tag the folders with their notmuch equivalent but try using the folder structure in mutt so we can move them and use imap to sunchronise
 - Use notmuch mainly for search.
 - Therefore maybe add some other useful tags for notmuch.